PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 19:03:41
+Last updated: 2024-04-02 19:04:14
-Random Quote: There is never enough time to do everything, but there is always enough time to do the most important thing. - Brian Tracy
+Random Quote: You've got to go out on a limb sometimes because that's where the fruit is. - Will Rogers